toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 ## 4.4 Create a resource group

 This code is a bit more complicated because it can create two kinds of resource groups, based on whether we're making an admin user or the example user.
+In each case, the resource group is made with a POST to the resource group factory service and the body of the POST contains just the query used to specify the group.

 ```java
 private void makeResourceGroup() {